-We’re starting our little series called “Those weird things we say and do” with an intention to, using simple and less weird terms, demystify and explain some things yoga teachers say, or tell you to do, during yoga class.
+We’re starting our little series called “Those odd things we say and do” with an intention to, using simple and less weird terms, demystify and explain some things yoga teachers say, or tell you to do, during yoga class.
 Trust us, most of the stuff we say is for good reason, but we also know that some things, especially to those who just started yoga, sound really weird, or don’t make much sense at all.
 We know this because we’ve been there too!;)

 Weird thing we say and do #1